"Empowering Excellence, Uniting Expertise: Igniting Tomorrow's Fire Practitioners"

 Personnel desiring to be State Fire Training Firefighter 2 or Incident Commander Type 5 (ICT5), or those wanting to learn more about portable pumps and water use.

-S-212 Wildland Fire Chainsaws
+S-212: Wildland Fire Chainsaws

 Course Description: